 There are different methods of closure of wounds, which vary in complexity, depending on the defect, and whether there is tissue loss or not.
 The hierarchy of methods includes:

-- 1.Direct closure.

-- 2. Healing by secondary intention.

-- 3. Skin grafts: split thickness, or full thickness.

-- 4. Flaps.
+- 1.Direct closure. - 2.
+Healing by secondary intention. healing by fibrosis - 3.
+Skin grafts: split thickness, or full thickness. - 4.
+Flaps.
 Local or distant.